 - Many LE agencies requiring 3rd-party verified trust in other agencies (i.e., bilateral trust relationships are often a non-starter).

-- Since 9/11, the LE COI has been working under a Federal mandate to share data across jurisdictions, but to do so with respect to applicable laws and other policies regarding access control.
+- Since the events of September 11, 2001, the LE COI has been working under a Federal mandate to share data across jurisdictions, but to do so with respect to applicable laws and other policies regarding access control.

 - LE agencies have a business need to communicate and collaborate with a multitude of other COIs: first responders (firefighters, EMTs, etc.), healthcare, courts, critical infrastructure industries (the electric power industry, the oil & gas industry, etc.), insurance, finance, and others.